ajbellowalker/ajbellowalker.github.io/index.md

 ## 🚀 About Me

-I am a bioinformatics researcher specialising in microbial genomics.
+I am a bioinformatics researcher specialised in microbial genomics.
 My work focuses on developing scalable, reproducible pipelines to analyse microbial communities, with particular emphasis on nitrogen metabolism and efficiency in the rumen microbiome.

 I combine:
 - High-throughput sequencing analysis